SunnyOswal/sunnyoswal.github.io/_posts/2019-11-27-aws-api-gateway-api-key-error-while-using-serverless-framework.md

 is_home_btn_reqd: "True"
 ---
 In my current project, we are using serverless framework to package/deploy our serverless application on AWS.
-Our Serverless.yml consists of couple of lambda's , api gateway and related configurations.
+Serverless.yml consists of couple of lambda's , api gateway and related configurations.
-Our deployment pipeline automates the serverless framework commands and package/deploy application to AWS.
+Deployment pipeline automates the serverless framework commands and package/deploy application to AWS.

 **Issue:**
 Recently our deployment pipeline failed with error: